Really bad back pain in your 20s? Dont panic

 Rest for 2-3 days but keep moving: little, gently, frequently.

 Take an anti-inflammatory (or use a antiinflammation gel), AND a mild pain killer such as paracetamol(discuss this with your Dr/ chemist).
-Even though pain is awful, nothing stronger will help and can cause more problems
+Anything stronger can cause more problems.
+Try a simple elastic sports brace day 1-3.

 Gets lots of SIMPLE inexpensive soothing sensory input: massage and warmth.
-A simple elastic sports brace can do wonders in the first 48 hours.
-Warm baths, hydrotherpay pools and (gentle) spas can help as it is a muscle spasm not an injury.
+Warm baths, hydrotherapy pools and (gentle) spas can help as it is a muscle spasm not an injury.

 Minimise pain if possible although this can be hard in the first 24-28 hours.

 Ease off triggers such as (whichever hurts) lifting, leaning, or sitting, being still for long periods.
 THEN within 24 hours commence a gentle rehabilitation program to gradually regain muscle power, muscle coordination, FULL flexibility, agility and the ability to sit without pain.
 No step in this can be rushed.
 Do not give up exercises when pain first eases.
-See an exercise rehabiliation practitioner .
+See an exercise rehabilitation practitioner.

 Most need 2-3 days off work: longer if doing manual work or lifting.
 Most will be out of sports for 2-6 weeks depending on how severe the pain is.
 Be patient.